-Because assistive technologies don’t “see” layout.
-They rely on proper markup and when the website’s structure isn’t coded correctly, meaning is lost.
+It sounds technical, but it’s really about ensuring things are structured both visually and in code because assistive technologies don’t “see” layout.
+They rely on proper markup, and when the website’s structure isn’t coded correctly, meaning is lost.

 What Is WCAG 1.3.1?